osstech-jp/mailman/src/mailman/model/docs/subscriptions.rst

     >>> list(service.find_members('dave@example.com'))
     []

-The address may contain an asterisk, which will be interpreted as a joker in the search pattern.
+The address may contain asterisks, which will be interpreted as a wildcard in the search pattern.

     >>> for member in service.find_members('*person*'):